Posts

 baby teeth

 For some time, I've been having dreams about baby teeth.
-As has a friend.
-Allan, who has a dream analysis book, snapshotted advice, which as a precis, states that it's a sign of outgrowing old things.
-I don't recall ever having this dream until very recently, but it has reminded me that time moves on.
-Prompts=Generations in Jazz, recent holiday in Hobart, realising you still have a thread to something that isn't needed anymore.
-Work has been the biggest reminder of this, inadvertently, as current role has brought me into contact with people from a decade ago, and curious how we've all intersected.
-One of the people is related to someone I knew, long ago, and listening to them talk warmly about their family, I've been reminded I didn't grow up in a warm or affirming family, but I knew families like his.
-And, now I'm closer to retirement than 'early career' and thinking about have nots and haves, I'm in the middle, and what it must be like to...
+As has another friend.
+Allan has a dream analysis book, which as a precis, states it's a sign of outgrowing old things.
+I don't recall having the Baby teeth dream until very recently, but it reminded me time moves on.
+Prompts=Generations in Jazz, recent holiday in Hobart, realising you have a thread to something that isn't needed anymore.
+Work has been the biggest reminder of this, inadvertently, as current role has brought me into contact with people from a decade ago, whilst a new guy I work with is the brother of a guy I long ago dated, who he talks about every day, and I can't recall who I was at the time.
+It's been interesting reflecting on the blank canvas provided when I moved away to other places, not only 'anonymity' but learning how to drive in heavy traffic.
+Last week in Hobart, I looked around to try and understand.
+On the Friday, I'd met up with S, en route to UTAS, we met at H...

 hobart